imarc/craft-volume-permissions/README.md

 Being able to setting the proper non-standard file permissions can be critical in certain environments.

+## Install

+Install in your Craft 3 project using composer:

+    composer require imarc/craft-volume-permissions

+Then enable the module within your `config/app.php` file:

+    <?php
+    return [
+        'modules' => [
+            'volume-permissions' => \Imarc\Craft\Modules\VolumePermissions::class,
+        ],
+        'bootstrap' => [
+            'volume-permissions',
+        ],
+    ];

+Then use the environment variables to configure the permissions.

 ### Dirty Hack?

 This module is a bit of a hack as it uses Reflection to alter Flysystem's